lehner/gpt/README.setup.md

 ## Prerequisites

-All the methods listed below rely on:

-* Specified Grid installation (--with-grid) has to be built with the `-fPIC` flag.
-GPT is developed with the feature/gpt branch of https://github.com/lehner/Grid.
+* Grid based on the feature/gpt branch of https://github.com/lehner/Grid
-* a `python3-config` or a python3 installation that
+* Python 3.6 or newer
-  autotools can find

 ## Bootstrap